-On April 25, 2012, Metropolitan Life Insurance Company and certain affiliates filed a complaint against the Company and certain affiliates in the Supreme Court of NY styled Metropolitan Life Insurance Company, et al. v.
-Morgan Stanley, et al. An amended complaint was filed on June 29, 2012 and alleges that defendants made untrue statements and material omissions in the sale to plaintiffs of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
-The total amount of certificates allegedly sponsored, underwritten and/or sold by the Company was approximately \$758.
-The amended complaint raises common law claims of fraud, fraudulent inducement, and aiding and abetting fraud and seeks, among other things, rescission, compensatory and/or rescissionary damages, as well as punitive damages, associated with plaintiffs' purchases of such certificates.
-On September 21, 2012, the Company filed a motion to dismiss the amended complaint, which was granted in part and denied in part on July 16, 2013.
-Following that decision, the total amount of certificates allegedly sponsored, underwritten and/or sold by the Company was approximately \$656.
-At June 25, 2013, the current unpaid balance of the mortgage pass-through certificates remaining at issue in this case was approximately \$369, and the certificates incurred actual losses of approximately \$28.3.
-Based on currently available information, the Company believes it could incur a loss up to the difference between the \$369 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, plus pre- and post-judgment interest, fees and costs.
+On May 17, 2013, plaintiff in IKB International S.A. in Liquidation, et al. v.
+Morgan Stanley, et al. filed a complaint against the Company and certain affiliates in the Supreme Court of NY.
+The complaint alleges that defendants made material misrepresentations and omissions in the sale to plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
+The total amount of certificates allegedly sponsored, underwritten and/or sold by the Company to plaintiff was approximately \$132.
+The complaint alleges causes of action against the Company for common law fraud, fraudulent concealment, aiding and abetting fraud, and negligent misrepresentation, and seeks, among other things, compensatory and punitive damages.
+On October 29, 2014, the court granted in part and denied in part the Company's motion to dismiss.
+All claims regarding four certificates were dismissed.
+After these dismissals, the remaining amount of certificates allegedly issued by the Company or sold to plaintiff by the Company was approximately \$116.
+On August 26, 2015, the Company appealed from the portion of the Court's decision denying the Company's motion to dismiss.
+At June 25, 2015, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$31, and the certificates had incurred actual losses of \$57.
+Based on currently available information, the Company believes it could incur a loss in this action up to the difference between the \$31 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, or upon sale, plus pre- and post-judgment interest, fees and costs.
 The Company may be entitled to be indemnified for some of these losses and to an offset for interest received by the plaintiff prior to a judgment.